Professor Cullen Lecture Notes

 Logic to handle removal of an element from an UNPOPULATED data structure.

-An ELEMENT is a single data object that is used to populate a data structure.
+An ELEMENT is an instance of a single data object that is used to populate a data structure.
 It defines the contents of the NODE.

 For our discussions, SLOTS or buckets are addressable virtual storage areas that hold elements of data.
-Slots may or may not be in contiguous storage areas.
+Slots are in logically contiguous storage areas.

 Chapter 2